 Just as collagen speeds recovery in tendons and ligaments, healing of broken bones is also accelerated.
 Beyond this, collagen may improve bone mineral density in older people.

-The redness, swelling, and pain that characterize inflammation can also signal autoimmunity in which the body attacks its own tissues.
-The undenatured type II collagen was able to reduce this overresponse through interaction with the gut’s immune cells.
+The redness, swelling, and pain of inflammation can also signal autoimmunity in which the body attacks its own tissues.
+The undenatured type II collagen reduced this overresponse by its effect on the gut.